istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 A `PeerAuthentication` policy with mTLS mode set to `STRICT` will allow traffic from a pod with an Istio sidecar proxy.

-### Ingress and egress gateways and ambient pods
+### Ingress and egress gateways and ambient mode pods

-An ingress gateway may run in a non-ambient namespace, and expose services provided by ambient, sidecar and non-mesh pods.
-Interoperability is also supported between pods in an ambient mesh and Istio egress gateways.
+An ingress gateway may run in a non-ambient namespace, and expose services provided by ambient mode, sidecar mode or non-mesh pods.
+Interoperability is also supported between pods in ambient mode and Istio egress gateways.

 ## Pod selection logic for ambient and sidecar modes